jagenjo/litescene.js/guides/events.md

 As you can see we are passing not only the callback but also the instance as a parameter.
 This is important because this way we can unbind it without problem.

-Using tricks like the ```Function.bind()``` method would create a new callback every time so we wouldnt be able to unbind it from the system again.
+Warning: Using tricks like the ```Function.prototype.bind()``` method would create a new callback every time so we wouldnt be able to unbind it from the system again.
+Avoid to use it when passing callbacks to events.

 ## Execution Events